 Incentives Move Business – Travel and the U.S. Economy

-“The 'Incentives Move Business' White Paper was published to raise awareness and educate businesses and the general public to the facts supporting the positive impact incentive travel and motivational events have, not just on companies, but on the U.S. economy,” says Site International Foundation Past President Stephen Powell.
+“The 'Incentives Move Business' White Paper was published to raise awareness and educate businesses and the general public to the facts supporting the positive impact incentive travel and motivational events have, not just on companies, but on the U.S. economy,” says SITE Foundation Past President Stephen Powell.

 Travel is the sixth largest U.S. industry in terms of employment and is a top 10 employer in 48 states.
 In 2010, the incentive travel, meetings and events segment of tourism and travel accounted for $92 billion of all business travel expense and 6.3 million jobs in the United States, or 45 percent of all travel-related employment.

 Travel incentives and motivational events are business tools proven to increase sales and profits, boost productivity, retain customers, hold on to top talent, increase company loyalty, promote teamwork and decrease turnover.
 When properly designed, planned and executed, incentive travel programs can be self-liquidating and will produce a measurable and verifiable return on investment.

 Thank you to sponsor, IHG (InterContinental Hotels Group) for their support.

 Download the White Paper (PDF) for more findings on the impact of business travel on the U.S. economy.

 The SITE International Foundation has issued the White Papers listed below.
 All copies are in pdf.